Junior College Articulation Agreements for Transfer Students

 Students on Allegheny-sponsored programs are required to enroll in EXL 300 - Cross-Cultural Learning: Theory and Practice , a one-credit course that comprises activities, readings, and assignments that are completed for the meetings prior to departure and upon return to campus.
 The focus of the course is cross-cultural learning and communication.

-Allegheny also offers faculty-led summer programs.
-These are generally three-week, for-credit courses that take place both domestically and internationally.
-Students must be approved by the faculty leaders and the International Education Office in order to participate.
-Detailed information is available from the International Education Office in the Allegheny Gateway: http://sites.allegheny.edu/elseminars/ .
+EL Seminars are one to three-week credit-bearing courses led by Allegheny faculty that take place both internationally and domestically.
+In order to participate, students must be approved by the faculty leaders and the Maytum Center for Student Success in order to participate.
+Detailed information is available from the Maytum Center for Student Success: http://sites.allegheny.edu/elseminars/ .

 Cooperative programs (sometimes called 3-3, 3-2, or 3-1 programs) with other educational institutions enable Allegheny students to acquire a solid liberal arts background while accelerating their progress toward professional training and certification.
 Allegheny has formal agreements with several institutions to offer cooperative programs in Health Professions, Engineering, Public Policy and Management, and Psychology.
 Most of these require the successful completion of 98 semester credit hours at Allegheny before beginning course work at the cooperating institution.
 Students who want to participate in cooperative programs must complete Allegheny’s Graduation Requirements, including the minor outside the division of the major and the courses identified for an approved major; however, students who begin the cooperative program after three years of study at Allegheny are exempted from the requirement to complete a Senior Project.
 There are additional specific departmental course requirements for cooperative programs, and students should consult with the appropriate program liaison person about them when planning their course of study.